 It varies from individual to individual.
 One won’t touch anything, another just nips at clams or zoas, and another nips at everything.
 This is why every day of the week you will find people claiming they’re fine, that they’re not as bad as people say.
 Yet, you’ll find just as many people who’ve had problems with them.
 If they’re not ALWAYS reef-safe, then they’re not reef-safe.
 It’s not worth the risk just to lose fish and then have to tear your tank apart to get them back out.

 Good mechanical that’s maintained every 3 days, a strong skimmer, a strongly lit refugium, and if all that’s not enough, carbon dosing.
-Cutting back on food is bad unless you are genuinely overfeeding. http://advancedaquariumconcepts.com/how-to-reduce-nitrate-and-phosphate-in-a-reef-tank/
+Have the right algae eaters.
+Cutting back on food is bad unless you are genuinely overfeeding. https://advancedaquariumconcepts.com/how-to-reduce-nitrate-and-phosphate-in-a-reef-tank/

 Honestly, I would NEVER use an UGF anymore.
 They are literally the worst type of filter out there, they don’t have a single benefit over other types of filters, just downsides.